iAvoe/Az900-Module-5-Review/README.md

 #### Which is likely the best way for companies to identify which billing department each Azure resource belongs to?
 - Tags

 #### Which of the following does Azure Active Directory support for passwordless authentication?
-- User X509 Certificates

-#### Which of the following does Azure Active Directory support for passwordless authentication?
 - FIDO2 security keys (key providers)